xerris/terraform-eks-bootstrap/README.md

 ## Pre-requisites.
  * [Terraform 0.15.1](https://releases.hashicorp.com/terraform/0.15.1/)
  * The  `.terraform-version` will be used by `tfenv` utility, also  `version.tf` works with `tfenv` .
-It will install if needed and switch to the Terrraform version specified.
+It will install if needed and switch to the Terraform version specified.

 * tfenv  0.15.5tfutils/tfenv